 Our Inquiry and Research Skills for Social Science is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.

-In addition to the above modules, students on this route will also study two half modules: Chemistry for the Biosciences and Statistics for Science.
+In addition to the above modules, students on this route will also study a full module of Biology and two half modules: Chemistry for the Biosciences and Statistics for Science.

 All students will also study an English for Academic Purposes module.
 This module is not about developing your conversational or everyday English skills; instead, it will develop your Academic English skills.
 You will consider how academic essays should be written, including looking at appropriate referencing and paraphrasing, as well as thinking about how presentations should be delivered in an academic context.

 Those students who require additional support to improve their IELTS scores will also study one of our IELTS modules.
 Students joining the course as native speakers or with an IELTS of 7.0 with 6.5 in components will not be required to take an IELTS module.